 She fired three Celestial Arrows.
-Neodevimon weaved between them, though his body started smoking just from being close to them.
+Neodevimon weaved between them, though his body smoked just from being close to them.
 Then Magnaangemon came at him with his purple beam sword.
 "You cannot stand against both of us," the angel growled as he swung.

 "Get back here, you!"
 Angewomon shouted, but as she approached the statue it crumbled and collapsed.
 Her energy spent, she shrank all the way back down to Salamon and landed on the ground.
 "Nuts," she grumbled.

 Magnaangemon shrank back to the tiny, big-toothed Tokomon and landed with a cute little plop noise.
-"It's OK," he said, "it's not like we won't see him again."
+"It's OK," he said, "it's not like he won't come after us again."